jushii/StateMachineController/README.md

 * Pass your own data to other states when changing states

+1) Bundle your custom data in one state
 ```
 // Bundle your custom data
 CastSkillMessage msg = new CastSkillMessage();